codevideo/docs.codevideo.io/docs/quick-start.md

 ---
 title: "Video Quick Start"
-sidebar_label: "Video Quick Start"
+sidebar_label: "CodeVideo CLI Quick Start"
 slug: /quick-start
 sidebar_position: 1
 ---

 # Video Quick Start

-**We highly recommend you quickly read concepts in [the Overview section](/docs/overview) before starting here.**
+**We highly recommend you quickly read concepts in [the overview section](/docs/overview) before starting here.**

-This guide shows you how to get started generating videos with CodeVideo.
+This guide shows you how to get started generating videos with the CodeVideo CLI.

-As of the V3 video generation configuration in March 2025, the process is essentially a job-based puppeteer stream recorder.
-From a high level:

-1. A static Gatsby server runs at 7001 with a pre-configured `@fullstackcraftllc/codevideo-ide-react` component (`<CodeVideoIDE />`)
-2. A POST request is sent to `create-video-v3` with the actions
-3. The express server generates audio for each speaking step in the actions

 ## Installation